unni-krishnan-95/copy/_posts/2016-11-7-ncl-network-analysis1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">6. __What file is uploaded to the ftp server?__</span>

-The __STOR__ command allows you to uplaod files to an FTP server.
+The __STOR__ command allows you to upload files to an FTP server.
 THe file name after the command is our answer.

 <a href="/images/ncl-ftp2.png"><img src="/images/ncl-ftp2.png"></a>